ssyedarshad21/CIS-6530/README.md

+HERE IS THE DOWNLOAD LINK OF THE ZIP FILE (Submission_2.zip): https://drive.google.com/file/d/1SU2kTSrUXuYD4vH956F1uUDnpFccupY-/view?usp=sharing

+Use this in case the part files do not work. ^^^

 Step 1: Ensure All Parts Are in the Same Directory Make sure that Submission_2.zip.part1, Submission_2.zip.part2, and Submission_2.zip.part3 are all in the same folder.